-One is the most interesting and scientifically based fact from Hanuman Chalisa is that it gave the exact distance between the Sun and Earth accurately.
-Hanuman Chalisa was written by Tulsidas in Awadhi language who belongs to the 15th century, which means the distance between Sun and Earth has been calculated much more accurately than the 17th-century scientists.
+The most interesting and scientifically based fact from Hanuman Chalisa is that it accurately gave the exact distance between the Sun and Earth.
+Tulsidas wrote Hanuman Chalisa in the Awadhi language in the 15th century.
+The distance between Sun and Earth has been calculated much more accurately than the 17th-century scientists.

 4. The Vastness of Hanuman Chalisa

-The work consists of 45 verses – 2 introductory Doha, 40 Chaupais and 1 Doha in the end.
+The work consists of 45 verses – 2 introductory Doha, 40 Chaupais, and 1 Doha at the end.
 The first introductory Doha begins with the word shrī, which refers to Sita, who is considered the Guru of Hanuman.

-From the twenty-first Chaupai, Tulsidas describes the need of Hanuman’s Kripa.
-In the end, Tulsidas hails Hanuman and requests him to reside in his heart and in the heart of Vaishnavas.
+From the twenty-first Chaupai, Tulsidas describes the need for Hanuman’s Kripa.
+In the end, Tulsidas hails Hanuman and requests him to reside in his heart and the heart of Vaishnavas.
 The concluding Doha again requests Hanuman to reside in the heart, along with Rama, Lakshman, and Sita.

 5. The Power of Hanuman Chalisa